preethi0001/MagicalArena/README.md

 - `rollDie()` method in the `Player` class simulates rolling a die with values ranging from 1 to 6.
 - The battle is simulated by attacking and defending turns, with damage calculation as per the problem statement.
 - The battle continues until one player's health reaches 0.

+## Additional Checks
+- All attributes of players should be greater than or equal to 0.
+- At least one player's health should be greater than 0 to start the battle.
+- End battle if both the players health is 0 at start of the battle.